-Top 2 Best Firewire Audio Interfaces (October 2020)
+Top 2 Best Firewire Audio Interfaces Available (November 2020)

 The best firewire audio interfaces offer fantastic opportunities to record high quality audio from several sources with minimal latency.
 Firewire connections offer substantially higher bandwidth than USB and therefore offer low latency.